-Does Smelling Food Causes Weight Gain?
+Does Smelling Food Cause Weight Gain?

-In a recently published in the journal study of Cell Metabolism, researchers have concluded that mice, who cannot smell their food do not gain weight!
+In a recently published in journal study of Cell Metabolism, researchers have concluded that mice, who cannot smell their food do not gain weight!

 The Astonishing Discovery